gmatht/leviathan/README.md

 Use "./compile.sh --help" to view  complete information about the script.
 The binaries are created in the "bin" folder.
 For every other platform/build system a CMake file is provided (Mac OS X and Linux supported).

-## Note
-Setting together the maximum model size AND the backtrack probability could potentially result in a false negative result.
-The minimum/maximum backtrack value are currently unused.